serraict/vine-demo-app/docs/dremio-parameter-binding/testing-dremio-versions.md

 We're currently using Dremio version 24.3 in production, where we've identified limitations with parameter binding (see `dremio-parameter-binding-analysis.md`).

-## Testing with Dremio 25.1.0
+## Testing with Different Versions

-A Docker Compose configuration is provided to test with Dremio 25.1.0:
+A Docker Compose configuration is provided to test with different Dremio versions:

 ```bash
 # Start Dremio